 If you’re looking to go apple picking in Pittsburgh, don’t miss Triple B Farms which is just 15 miles from downtown Pittsburgh.
 Triple B Farms offers both apple picking and pumpkin picking at their farm.
-Starting in October, Triple B hosts their Fall Festival each weekend of the month.
+Starting in September, visitors can check out the many fun activities at Pop’s Farmyard every fall weekend.

-Visitors to the farm can purchase an all-inclusive wristband during the festival that will allow them access to many of the autumn-themed activities on the farm including the Big Blue Boo Barn, hayrides, and the annual Corn Maze.
+Visitors to the farm can purchase an all-inclusive wristband during the festival that will allow them access to many of the autumn-themed activities on the farm including the farm animals, giant slides, and much more.

 Half Crown Hill Orchard – McDonald